Interview

 terrible mistake banning our safe and effective colorants.

-memorize the names of those harmful substances to dissuade patients from being tattooed, and surprise,
+to memorize the names of those harmful substances to dissuade their future patients from being tattooed.

-even now the CDC suddenly goes 180 degrees warning about infections (a lie
+even now the CDC suddenly makes an about face, dredging up fictitious warnings about infections (a lie

-infections that happen after a tattoo. the FDA used to give tattoo
+infections after a tattoo.
+The CDC used to give tattoo

-the FDA assuring that tattooing i safe.
+the CDC assuring that tattooing is safe.
 What happened?
 A sudden change without evidence.

 Dear Friends,

-How (??) the legislature got it in their heads to pass an Act, MoCRA 2022 to
+How (??) the legislature got it into their heads to pass an Act fo Congress, MoCRA

 enable the FDA to make rules for tattoo is a good question.
 Tattoo does not